 This health-care cost recovery litigation was filed by the Province of British Columbia in January 2001 against tobacco industry members including JTI-Mac and the Company's indemnitees based on its provincial legislation, the "Tobacco Damages and Health-Care Costs Recovery Act."
 The claim amount is unspecified.
 In 2001, several defendants challenged the legislation's constitutionality, which was ultimately rejected by the Supreme Court of Canada in September 2005.
 The action remains pending in the first instance.
-The pre-trial process is ongoing.
-A trial date is not yet scheduled.
+The case is stayed by the CCAA Proceedings.